cilkplus/cilkplus.github.com/index.md

 _Mac OS X_

 The basic steps are the same as above.
-However, on Max OS X it is recommanded to build with the Clang compiler shipped with the OS.
+However, on Mac OS X it is recommended to build with the Clang compiler shipped with the OS.
 Add the following definitions to the cmake command above.

 ```
 -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++